 Call – The action of matching the table bet, which is the most recent bet that has been placed on the table.

-Raise – The action of doubling the amount of the most recent bet.
+Raise – The action of doubling the amount of the previous bet.

 The small and the big blind have the option to fold, call, or raise before the first round of betting ends.
 If either of them choose to fold, they will lose the blind bet that they initially placed.

-After the first round of betting ends the dealer will proceed to deal the flop.
+After the first round of betting ends the dealer will proceed to deal the flop dealt face up.
 Once the flop has been dealt, players will access the strength of their hands.
 Again, the player to the left of the dealer is the first to act.

 In the chance of a tie between hands the following tie-breakers are used: